-It’s easy to spill nail polish, but much harder to remove it!
-Luckily, our cleaning Pros know the best tricks for getting dried nail polish off all kinds of surfaces.
-So don’t despair, learn how to clean nail polish properly and you’ll never have to worry about nail polish stains again.
+It’s easy to spill nail polish, but much harder to remove it.
+Luckily, our cleaning Pros know the best tricks for getting dried nail polish off all kinds of surfaces — so don’t despair.
+Learn how to clean nail polish properly and you’ll never have to worry about those stains again.

-One of the reasons that nail polish stains are so tricky to remove is because of the specific chemicals they include.
-Here’s a quick run-down of the facts:
+Nail polish stains are tricky to remove because of the specific chemicals involved.
+Here’s a quick rundown of the facts:

-- Resins are chemical compounds that help nail polish adhere to your nails and can also make nail polish stains tricky to remove.
+- Resins help nail polish adhere to your nails — and make stains hard to remove.

-- Pigments give nail polish its color and can stain fabrics, floors, and other materials, particularly those that are highly pigmented.
+- Pigments give polish its color and can stain fabrics, floors, and other materials, especially highly pigmented shades.

-- Solvents such as ethyl acetate keep nail polish in a liquid state, then evaporate once the polish is on your nails and exposed to air.
+- Solvents like ethyl acetate keep polish liquid, then evaporate once it’s on your nails and exposed to air.

-The presence of solvents is also what allows nail polish remover to work because it often includes the same solvents as the polish does.
+Those solvents are also why nail polish remover works — it often contains the same ones as the polish.

-How do you get dried nail polish off without remover?
+How do you remove dried nail polish without remover?

-Of course, the easiest way to remove dried nail polish is with nail polish remover.
-Most removers include acetone, ethyl acetate, and isopropyl alcohol, which break down the nail polish quickly and easily.
-You can make a DIY nail polish remover using rubbing alcohol.
-Other good alternatives are lemon juice and white vinegar.
-These DIY nail polish removers won’t work as fast as the real thing, but they are still effective.
+The easiest way is nail polish remover — most contain acetone, ethyl acetate, and isopropyl alcohol, which break the polish down quickly.
+You can make a DIY remover with rubbing alcohol; lemon juice and white vinegar are other good alternatives.
+These won’t work as fast as the real thing, but they’re effective.

 CLEANER |